Features Introduced in Traps Agent 6.0

 Traps Agent 6.0 for Linux

-Traps Agent 6.0 for Linux The Traps™ agent protects Linux servers by preventing known and unknown malware from running on those endpoints and by halting ...
+Traps Agent 6.0 for Linux The Traps™ agent protects Linux servers by preventing known and unknown malware from running by halting any attempts to leverage ...

 Traps Agent 6.0 for Windows